Ballantynes fire: Fire

 The fire started in the basement of the furniture department, which was located at the southern end of the Colombo Street frontage of the complex.
 The cause of the fire was never established.
 Although an electrical fault or a discarded cigarette butt were both suggested as possibilities, the former could not be excluded by the commission of enquiry.
 The latter was considered equally unlikely as Keith Smith, the employee who was last working in the cellar, had left at about 3:30 pm for his afternoon tea break.
 He had gone across the street to smoke a cigarette with a friend, since Ballantynes had a strict no-smoking policy on its premises.

 Around 3:30 pm on Tuesday 18 November 1947, an employee told a colleague that smoke was coming up the stairs from a stairwell, and asked them to call the fire brigade.
 The staff had no access to a formal fire evacuation plan.
-Staff discovering the fire informed their floor manager about their own initiative.
-Someone contacted the phone operator and stated that the fire brigade was called.
-The sequence of delays, errors, and fatal mistakes made by management during the next 25 minutes have been portrayed most memorably in the novel Gardens of Fire by historian and novelist Stevan Eldred-Grigg, who based the book on detailed research and interviews with survivors.
-Some showrooms on the ground floor were evacuated by sales employees taking their own initiative, but staff in some of the other showrooms on the ground floor were ordered by management to 'carry on' or 'stand by'.
-As soon as things got hot for them, they left on their own behest.
+Staff discovering the fire informed their floor manager on their own initiative.
+Someone contacted the phone operator and stated that the fire brigade had been called.
+Some showrooms on the ground floor were evacuated by sales employees, but staff in some of the other showrooms on the ground floor were ordered by management to 'carry on' or 'stand by'.
+They left the building as they became uncomfortable with the situation.
 Staff in other areas of the building complex were not even made aware of the fire, as there was no fire alarm.
 Some staff returned to their work areas after their tea-break while others evacuated the building.
 Even the arriving fire brigade crews did not realise at once that there were still people on the upper floors of the building complex.